 - The state’s blood alcohol concentration for a driver charged with DWI is 0.08% at the time of driving

 What is the difference between DWI and DUI?

 Many people use these terms interchangeably and don’t really know the difference.
 Texas is one of the few states that distinguish between Driving While Intoxicated and Driving Under the Influence.
 Driving under the influence is a criminal offense applied only to persons under 21 years old if they have any detectable amount of alcohol in their system.
 A charge of DUI is usually a class C misdemeanor, punishable by a fine up to $500.00.

 So a person who is under 21 years of age and driving with a detectable amount of alcohol in their system may be charged with a DUI even if they are not actually intoxicated based on the legal definition.

 However, if the officer believes a person under 21 is intoxicated, that officer may charge the person with the more serious crime of DWI.
-DWI is a criminal offense in which a person (minor or adult) is suspected of driving a motor vehicle while intoxicated.
+Driving while under the influence is a criminal offense in which a person (minor or adult) is suspected of driving a motor vehicle while intoxicated.
 Either charge carries the risk of license suspension and/or fines, and you need an experienced and knowledgeable criminal defense lawyer to represent your rights.

 Additional types of DWI/DUI cases:

 - DWI – Felony